rampadc/rampadc/README.md

 ---

-I'm a cloud engineer at [IBM](https://developer.ibm.com).
+I'm a cloud engineer.
 My favourite platform for deployment is OpenShift.
 Its UX for devs is Amazing ⚡️!
 I code in Swift, Javascript (and Typescript), Python and, when I have to, Java.
 In my spare time, I like to read manga and learn new things.

 - 🌏  I live in Sydney, Australia
 - 💬  Ask me about any tech things